Home | Site Map

 Read the review

 It's an interactive reference book which brings together just the facts – and then some – to be a complete, useful and entertaining viewing companion.
-While OITH is not a photo book, the images included are what you can expect to see in your eyepiece.
+While OITH is not a photo book, the images included are close to what you can expect to see in your eyepiece.

 OITH provides many answers to: "What ALL can I see and where is it?" by providing only those objects which are potentially viewable from the Northern Hemisphere, formatted to simplify finding these visual treats with 74 detailed constellation and seasonal maps.
 Featured are modern celestial locations (1.2020 addresses), available descriptions, extensive cross-referencing, common names list and historic observational comments from T.W.Webb.
 The book's compact size also makes it ideal for camping and hiking.